BordersExplorationGroup/bordersexplorationgroup.github.io/README.md

 * Change navigation from absolute positions to relative (to remove forced top spacing)
 * Delete Flickr and move all images to GitHub with a slideshow then delete Flickr
 * Remove Google Photos slideshows and move all slides/photosets to GitHub with slideshows

+Remaining actions for webmaster:
+* After final event in 2019 - deletion of Mailchimp account
+* Deletion of https://www.borders-exploration-group.org.uk/ domain name by 2020-08-25